-- BBQ Sauce (like my chipotle rhubarb bbq sauce)
+- BBQ Sauce

 - Ketchup mixed with curry powder (delish)

-- Mayo mixed with curry powder, ketchup, bbq sauce or hot sauce)
+- Mayo mixed with curry powder, ketchup, BBQ sauce or hot sauce)

 - And, of course, vinegar (malt or regular) is always lovely to drizzle over top!

-Mix up your fry seasoning!
+- Mix up your fry seasoning!
 Other delicious seasonings are chipotle powder, smoked paprika, onion powder or homemade taco seasoning.

-Make It A Meal!
+Make It a Meal

 Homemade Baked Fries

-- 2 pounds red potatoes or Yukon Gold potatoes , cleaned/peeled and sliced into fries (about 1/4 to 1/2 inch thick, depending on your preference)
+- 2 pounds red potatoes or Yukon Gold potatoes

 - 2.5 tablespoons avocado oil, divided

-- 1/2 teaspoon black pepper
+- ½ teaspoon freshly ground black pepper

-- 1/2 teaspoon garlic powder
+- ½ teaspoon garlic powder

-- 1/2 teaspoon paprika
+- ½ teaspoon paprika